 There are many professions in the Indian market, there is, however, a shift in understanding the job markets.
 People are venturing into never explored fields and a mid-life career change is also gaining popularity.

 One such field is the Stock Market, which has been misunderstood for long and had carried not so good image.
-But this is one of the best career option available as on date with the best career opportunities in Financial Markets.
+But this is one of the best career option in stock market available as on date with the best career opportunities in Financial Markets.

 Stock Trading in India began somewhere around 1875 under a banyan tree to Phiroj Jeejeebhoy tower in Mumbai.
 Since then it has undergone many changes and reforms – from Outcry Trading System in the trading ring to Online trading, from chopri & ledger accounting to accounting software, from share certificate to electronic system of holding the shares and securities.